 About Louisville Beauty Academy

-Louisville Beauty Academy is a Kentucky state-licensed beauty college committed to delivering affordable, debt-free, and compliance-driven vocational education.
+Louisville Beauty Academy is a Kentucky state-licensed beauty college committed to delivering affordable, lower-debt, and compliance-driven vocational education.
 The institution focuses on preparing students for licensure, employment, and long-term professional success through structured, real-world training models.

 A Louisville Beauty Academy Student’s Journey from Vietnam to Licensure